CollectionBuilder/cb-docs/docs/customization/config-nav.md

 To enable this, "About" must have no value in `stub` or `dropdown_parent` cells--this will direct the code to make "About" a dropdown button and store any link that lists "About" as its `dropdown_parent` in its dropdown menu.
 So in the above, when About is clicked the dropdown menu will appear with "About the Collection" and "CollectionBuilder" listed, both linking to their respective pages.

-Note: Dropdowns do NOT appear in the footer nav.
+**Note**: Dropdowns do NOT appear in the footer nav.
 The parent will appear, with a link to the top child.

+### Creating a New Page
+If you're adding a brand new page to the nav or as a drop down, don't forget that you'll actually need to *create* the page too.
+For instructions on how to create a new page for your site, see the [Add Page]({{ '/docs/pages/add_page/' | relative_url }}) documentation.